 - Incorporate design and branding elements in the solution.
 Chappelle noted that her hiring managers don’t realize they’re using iCIMS.
 “Our managers weren’t asking for a third-party technology solution.
 They wanted a good process. iCIMS gave us the technology and we branded it for our company.”

-- Align the user experience to the strategy.
+- Align the to the strategy.
 Each person that uses technology doesn’t need to see the same things.
 When the user experience is customized, it changes the focus of the process.
 Prior to implementation, the focus was on the paper.
 After implementation, the focus was on the candidate.

 - Manage change.
 Not everyone will adjust to technology at the same pace.
 Some will long for the “good old days” of paper.
 Training and patience are essential in adopting a new technology mindset.
 That’s something to keep in mind when thinking about making upgrades to existing systems.
 One user group could be totally ready for change while another is still getting the hang of things.
 Companies can work with their technology partner to introduce features at the right time.